 Eating with sinners?
 Jesus was the shepherd searching for his lost sheep.
 He was the woman sweeping her house seeking her lost coin.
 Jesus was the father, watching and waiting for his lost son.
 That is why he ate with sinners.
 He was seeking the lost ones.

 To Jesus, every person holds a great value.
-In our own day when it seems as if so much in the world is spinning out of control, many are wondering if we are entering the beginning of the last days, the time when we should be expecting the return of Jesus.
+In our own day when it seems as if so much in the world is spiraling out of control, many are wondering if we are entering the beginning of the last days, the time when we should be expecting the return of Jesus.
 I myself wonder this.

-I do not know, but I know that Jesus has told us that we must always be vigilant.
+I do not know, but do I know that Jesus has told us that we must always be vigilant.
 He told us that we must always keep watch for his return (Matthew 24:42).

 I must also say that I am ready for his return.
 Conditions in the world seem to be deteriorating day by day.
 But you see, there is a reason Jesus has delayed his return.
 It is because he is still searching for the lost sheep.
 He is still sweeping the corners of his house, looking for the lost coin.
 He is still standing at the end of the driveway, waiting for the return of the prodigal son.
 His is still eating with sinners.